 The President, or designee, may alter the business and class hours if conditions exist that may threaten the health, safety, or welfare of students and personnel.
 Should the school be forced to close due to inclement weather or other circumstances, the following radio and television stations will be contacted.
-Notifications will be posted on the STC website, STC Facebook page, and STC Twitter page.
+Notifications will be posted on the STC website 626, STC Facebook page 627, STC Instagram page (southeasterntech), and STC Twitter page 628.